-The Municipal and Highway Workers Coordinating Committee (MHWCC) is a body composed of CUPE locals that represent municipal employees and highway workers in Nova Scotia.
+The Nova Scotia Municipal and Highway Workers Coordinating Committee (NSMHWCC) is a body composed of CUPE locals that represent municipal employees and highway workers in Nova Scotia.

 Workers in these locals maintain roads, operate water and sewage plants, perform clerical and technical duties, install and repair traffic lights, deliver social services, maintain our parks, pick up garbage and recycling and keep our streets clean.